michaeltoohig/BeetsPluginStructuredComments/README.md

 ```

 This configuration will likely change but provides the following:
-  - Missing fields from a media file are replaced by '-' in the comments section.
   - Individual fields can have additional configuration about how they are formatted
     - case: sets how the string is written
     - length: can limit the string length to keep consistent spacing between fields in the comments
-    - missing: defines what to place in the comments when the media file does not have that information defined
+    - missing: defines what to place when the media file does not have that information defined
     - append: Adds a string to the beginning of each item in the list (if $tags is a list).
-So when searching in DJ software I can use `#acid` to find songs I tagged with `acid` but not find any titles, artists, genres, etc that contain the string `acid` in the DJ software search.
+So when searching in DJ software I can search `#acid` to find songs I tagged with `acid` but not find any titles, artists, genres, etc that contain the string `acid` in the DJ software search.
-  - The original media file comment can remain which will cause some challenges during development
+  - The original media file comment can be added to the structured comments.
+This will cause some challenges during development.

 ## Installation